Installation¶

 Notes on MacOS¶

-can be compiled and run on MacOS, but requires some
+FastChem can be compiled and run on MacOS, but requires some

 libraries and apps that are not installed by default.
 This especially

-.
-In order to compile FastChem
+includes CMake.
+In order to compile FastChem on MacOS, the the

 prerequisites listed above need to be installed.
 This can be easily

-achieved by, for example, using brew
+achieved by, for example, using brew.

 In a standard installation of MacOS, no compiler is available.
 The Apple version of the Clang compiler can be installed through Xcode and the command line tools by running